Essential Tips for Avoiding Poisonous Plants While Hiking in South Carolina

 Carry a First Aid Kit

-Include items like antihistamines, hydrocortisone cream, and calamine lotion to treat minor reactions.
-Know when to seek professional medical care.
+Always go prepared.
+Carry essentials in your first aid kit, including antihistamines, hydrocortisone cream, and calamine lotion to treat minor skin irritations and/or reactions.
+If you have any doubts, seek professional medical care.

-What to Do If You Come Into Contact With Poisonous Plants
+What to Do If You Come In Contact With Poisonous Plants

-Even with precautions, accidents happen.
+Even taking precautions, accidental exposure to poisonous plants happen.
 Here’s what to do if you touch a poisonous plant:

-• Rinse immediately: Use cold water and soap to wash the area thoroughly within 10 minutes.
+Rinse immediately: Use cold water and soap to wash the area thoroughly as soon as possible.
+Carry extra bottled water for this possibility.

-• Clean under nails: Urushiol can hide under fingernails and spread.
+Clean under nails: Oils can get under fingernails from scratching affected areas and spread.

-• Apply soothing treatments: Use over-the-counter creams or cool compresses.
+Apply soothing treatments: Use over-the-counter creams or cold compresses to quiet the burn and intensity of the reaction.

 Additional Safety Considerations for South Carolina Hikers